 Armstrong & Charlie

-is one of those distinctly American books that speaks to us of who we are.
+"is one of those distinctly American books that speaks to us of who we are.
 It warns us of those forces that divide us, and celebrates the strength of those who can overcome them.
-The novel is an exultation of hope--and a dang good story to boot."
+The novel is an exultation of hope."

 --Gary D. Schmidt, Newbery-honor author of The Wednesday Wars and Okay for Now